shreejit13/ImageComparer/README.md

 # ![algo](media/icimage.png)

 Based on the number of pixels matching out of total pixel, it then generates a score for the level of match between images.
+The score is from 0.00 to 10.00 where a score of 0 is given to set of images which are matching 100% and a score of 10 is given to set of images which are matching 0%.

+Pixel to pixel comparison is very accurate but its biggest limitation is that it requires images to be of same pixel density.
+Same images having different pixel density may not match 100% with a perfect 0 score.
+Also, it is color sensitive which means that it will not score perfect 0 for an image when it is compared with its grayscale version.

 ## Prerequisites